20lives/dmote/doc/options-nested.md

 ##### Parameter `late`

 “Late” translation is the last step in key placement and therefore interacts very little with other steps.
-As a result, the z-coordinate, which is the last number in this vector, serves as a general vertical offset of the finger key cluster from the ground plane.
-If set at a high level, this controls the overall height of the keyboard, including the height of the case walls.

 ### Section `channel`